-The short regular procedure
+The short asylum procedure

-A rejection of an asylum application in the short regular procedure has to be issued within eight working days.
+A rejection of an asylum application in the short asylum procedure has to be issued within eight working days.
 In exceptional cases, this deadline may be extended by six days.
 These extensions are not frequent in practice.
-According to the Aliens Circular 2000 C1/2.3. the IND should refrain from relying on extensions.
-Therefore the total length of the procedure is maximum two weeks.20 For the overview of the Dutch asylum procedure it is necessary to explain what steps are taken during these eight days.
+According to the Aliens Circular 2000 C1/2.3, the IND should refrain from relying on extensions.
+Therefore the total length of the procedure is maximum two weeks.34 For the overview of the Dutch asylum procedure it is necessary to explain what steps are taken during these eight days.
 During the odd days the asylum seeker has contact with the IND and during the even days with their legal advisor/counsellor.

-Day 1: formal submission of the asylum application and the first interview
+Day 1: Start of the actual asylum procedure with first interview